-In accordance with federal regulations, all students who have borrowed from the Federal Direct Loan Programs while attending the University must complete Loan Exit Counseling prior to leaving the University or graduating, whichever comes first.
+In accordance with federal regulations, all students who have received a Federal Stafford and/or Grad PLUS Loan while attending the University must complete Loan Exit Counseling prior to leaving the University or graduating, whichever comes first.
 The purpose of the Loan Exit Counseling is to advise the borrower of the amount of indebtedness, deferment, forbearance, and consolidation provisions related to loan repayment.
-The student can complete the Loan Exit Counseling online by visiting the U.S. Department of Education's website at www.studentaid.gov.
+The student can complete the Loan Exit Counseling online by visiting the U.S. Department of Education's website at www.studentloans.gov.